 2.4.d.
 Furnishings, materials, and objects in the learning environment are clean and in good condition.
 2.4.e.
 Indoor space is free from vermin, asbestos, radioactive gas (radon), visible soil, and lead.
 2.4.f.
 Poisons and other potentially harmful chemicals are always stored in a locked area, which is inaccessible to children.
 Hazardous or toxic products/materials are stored in compliance with fire and environmental quality codes.
 2.4.g.
 Outdoor play areas provide adequate shade and water and are free of glass, litter, traffic, and other potential dangers, including strangers.
 Adult/child ratios are maintained while supervising outdoor play.
 Outdoor equipment is age appropriate, safe, and kept in good condition.
 Staff station themselves throughout the playground to facilitate appropriate interactions and maximum supervision.
 2.4.h.
 Children learn about personal hygiene, nutrition, first aid, accident prevention, and safety through both planned experiences and naturally occurring events.
 2.4.i.
 Sign-in/sign-out procedures are implemented which ensure that: children are released only to persons who are authorized in writing to pick them up; responsible parties are contacted according to established procedures when children are not picked up on time.
 K 1.4.i.
-Children are supe during drop off and up times to ensure safety. d pick 2.4.j.
-Transportation providers ensure that a door-to-door delivery/pick up system is in place. education for child K 2.4.j.
-Transportation provides education for children 2.4.k.
-The program has a written plan for procedures to evacuate or shelter children and staff in the early education environment, program buildings, and/or buses, in the event of large scale disasters, fire, bomb threats, etc. Program rehearses procedures on a regular basis. concerning bus saf riding habits, and b expectations.
+Children are supervised during drop off and pick up times to ensure child safety.
+2.4.j.
+Transportation providers ensure that a door-to-door delivery/pick up system is in place.
+K 2.4.j.
+Transportation provides education for children concerning bus safety, riding habits, and behavior expectations.
+2.4.k.
+The program has a written plan for procedures to evacuate or shelter children and staff in the early education environment, program buildings, and/or buses, in the event of large scale disasters, fire, bomb threats, etc. Program rehearses procedures on a regular basis.